CiscoDevNet/roomdevices-macros-samples/Prompt for Pin/README.md

     Touch10_sampleprompt.png (Example of input on Touch 10)

 ## Requirements
-1. Cisco Video room device
+1. Cisco Room Device with Touch 10 touchpanel
-2. Firmware CE9.2.1 or newer.
+2. Firmware CE9.2.1 or newer
 3. Admin user or integrator access to endpoint

 ## Usage